opendocsg/slw-judgments-backfill/2011_SGHC_251/report.md

  (c) The sentence was wrong in principle;

  (d) The sentence was manifestly excessive, or manifestly inadequate.
-A “manifestly inadequate” sentence is one which is “unjustly lenient... and requires substantial alterations rather than minute corrections to remedy the injustice” ( Kwong Kok Hing at [15], citing Public Prosecutor v Siew Boon Loong [2005] 1 SLR(R) 611 at [22]).
+A “manifestly inadequate” sentence is one which is “unjustly lenient... and requires substantial alterations rather than minute corrections to remedy the injustice” ( Kwong Kok Hing at [15], citing Public Prosecutor v Siew Boon Loong <span class="citation">[2005] 1 SLR(R) 611</span> at [22]).

 65     With these principles in mind, I turn now to consider whether the sentences ordered by the DJ ought to be varied in type, reduced or enhanced, as the case maybe.